5 December 2025 - Amber Huff & Linda Pappagallo

 There are many ways to get involved!

-Join to our monthly online conversations focused on specific rangeland myths (dates coming soon).
-The schedule will be updated on the main rangeland myths page.
+• Join to our monthly online conversations focused on specific rangeland myths (see dates above).
+These will also be announced on the main rangeland myths page.

-Take this short survey to share your perspective and experiences.
+• Complete and share our global survey on rangeland myths to share your perspective and experiences.
 How have you encountered myths about rangelands in your life and work?
 You can share as much or as little information as you like.